gomorpheus/morpheus-docs/release_notes/current.rst

 - API/CLI: Fixed error on ``GET /api/approvals/${id}`` / ``morpheus approvals get ${id}``
 - API/CLI: Fixed issue with Morpheus Network Pool creation
 - Apps: Fixed pressing `Enter` opening App Provision wizard when cursor focus is in App search field
+- Apps: Fixed disk layout changes on App provisioning when selecting different layouts
 - AWS: Fixed AWS Security Group ICMP rule creation
 - Azure: Fixes File >2GB fails to upload to Azure-backed archive
+- Azure: Fixed a potential backup and restore failure when using public images on "Microsoft Azure" Instance type
 - Backups: Fixed Backup Job visibility issue for Tenants
 - Backups: Fixed issue restoring a preserved backup to a new Instance after VM deletion
 - Backups: Fixed issue with creating a new backup configuration from an Instance for external Backup providers and selecting "Create and Run"
 - Blueprints: Fixed an issue where creating Blueprints using Azure Spec templates could hang with "Loading configuration"
+- Blueprints: Fixed an issue related to hidden text fields not refreshing in Blueprints
 - Commvault: Fixed an issue when restoring an Instance that has been backed up via Commvault and the Instance would stay in the restore state after the VM has been restored
 - Git Integration: Successful connection validation added when creating Git repository integrations
 - Google Cloud: Fixed an image sync issue where not all Windows 2019 images were available